Executive Team

 The National Trust is governed by a Board of Trustees that provides the organization with counsel, guidance, and leadership.

-Jay Clemens of Hillsborough, California recently retired as Senior Vice President of Legal and General Counsel at Lenovo Group Limited based in San Francisco.
-Prior to joining Lenovo, he was instrumental in building the in-house legal function at eBay.
+Jay C. Clemens is the interim president and CEO of the National Trust for Historic Preservation.
+Now based in Hillsborough, California, Jay retired as Senior Vice President of Legal and General Counsel at Lenovo Group Limited based in San Francisco.

 Martha Nelson most recently served as Yahoo’s Senior Vice President/ Global Editor-in-Chief.
 She is the former Editor-in-Chief of Time Inc.